Lord-Bolingbroke/portfolio-webpage/README.md

 # _Portfolio webpage_

-#### _Basis HTML web page, 2018-10-12_
+#### _Portfolio and personal background, 2018-10-12_

 #### By _**Noah Schooler**_

 ## Description

-_A web page describing our coding goals and linking to a web page listing our favorite things._
+_A webpage describing my background and listing projects I have completed at Epicodus with links to their GitHub repositories._

 ## Setup/Installation Requirements